kudobuilder/kudo/site/content/posts/announcing-kudo-0.4.0.md

 ## What's Next?

-Now that KUDO v0.4.0 has shipped, v0.5.0 will focus on implementing extensions as described in [KEP-12](https://github.com/kudobuilder/kudo/blob/master/keps/0012-operator-extensions.md) as well as improvements for observability and debugging.
+Now that KUDO v0.4.0 has shipped, we will shortly after follow with v0.5.0 containing features like kudo upgrade or test harness enhanced with ability to execute kubectl commands.
+After that, in 0.6.0, we will focus on implementing extensions as described in [KEP-12](https://github.com/kudobuilder/kudo/blob/master/keps/0012-operator-extensions.md) as well as improvements for observability and debugging.
 See the [KUDO Roadmap](https://github.com/orgs/kudobuilder/projects/2) for details.

 [Get started](/docs/getting-started) with KUDO today.
 Our [community](/docs/community) is ready for feedback to make KUDO even better!